McForse/ExchangerFCM/README.md

-FCM server fro Exchanger application
+FCM server for Exchanger application